devilsradio/flubchess/README.md

 # flubchess
-A real time chess engine using chessboard.js and chess.js
+A live chess game using chessboard.js and chess.js.